 - Encourage early activity.

-- Physiotherapy with joint mobilisation combined with stretching exercises has been shown to be better than stretching exercise alone in terms of external rotation, abduction range of motion and function score.
+- Physiotherapy with joint mobilisation combined with stretching exercises have been shown to be better than stretching exercise alone in terms of external rotation, abduction range of motion and function score.

 - Physiotherapy can prevent further reduction in range of motion and eventually increase the range of motion in the affected shoulder.